volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 const config = getConfig(1);
 ```

-Voila, if we are about to get any properties from the **config** object, we don't have to check if it exists before doing that.
+Voila, if we are about to get any properties from the **config** object, we no longer need to check if it exists before doing so.

 #### Handling Refs In React